AP source: Liberty hiring Coastal Carolina coach Chadwell

 Freeze left Liberty after four years to accept the same position at Auburn.

-Chadwell has guided the Chanticleers to new heights over the past three seasons, leading them to a 31-6 record and consecutive bowl games.
-The Chants appeared at No. 23 in the AP Top 25 but lost 47-7 at James Madison in their regular-season finale with starting quarterback and Sun Belt player of the year Grayson McCall sidelined.
+Chadwell, a former college quarterback known for his innovative approach to offense, was the AP's Coach of the Year in 2020.
+He has guided the Chanticleers to new heights over the past three seasons, leading them to a 31-6 record and a likely third consecutive bowl game.
+The Chants appeared at No. 23 in the AP Top 25 two weeks ago but lost 47-7 at James Madison in their regular-season finale with starting quarterback and three-time Sun Belt player of the year Grayson McCall sidelined.

-They were beat again Saturday, 45-26, by Troy in the Sun Belt Conference championship game.
+They were beat again Saturday, with McCall back in the lineup, 45-26, by Troy in the Sun Belt Conference championship game.
+Chadwell's overall record at Coastal is 39-22.

 Chadwell also has guided programs at North Greenville, Delta State and Charleston Southern and has a career mark of 99-57 as a head coach.

+At Charleston Southern, Chadwell was suspended for one game in 2016 by the university for violating NCAA social media rules regarding improper contact with recruits.
+He left after the season for an assistant's job at Coastal Carolina, and a year later Charleston Southern was forced to vacate 18 victories over a two-year period for NCAA violations.

+The Flames' job undoubtedly became more attractive after four seasons under Freeze.

-The Flames were ranked in the AP Top 25 this year, winning eight of their first nine games, but closed the season with three straight losses.
-They will make their fourth bowl appearance in a row this year and are moving to Conference USA next season.
+Liberty was ranked for a time in the AP Top 25 this year, winning eight of its first nine games, including a home rout of BYU and a road win at Arkansas, but closed the season with three straight losses, the last by 49-14 to New Mexico State after news broke that Freeze likely was leaving.
+The Flames will make their fourth bowl appearance in a row this year — they have won the first three — and are moving to Conference USA next season.

 AP College Football Writer Ralph D. Russo contributed to this report.